pauljeter/pauljeter-astro/src/content/blog/all-about-the-built-in-angularjs-filters.md

 ```

 ### JSON
 The JSON built in filter in Angular converts a json string and prettifies it by including indentation so that the JSON is much easier to read.
-There really isn’t anything else to say about this filter, it doesn’t allow for any additional parameters to be passed into it, it simply converts an object to easily readable JSON.
+There really isn't anything else to say about this filter, it doesn't allow for any additional parameters to be passed into it, it simply converts an object to easily readable JSON.

 Check out the simple CodePen below to see this illustrated.